Keszi94/gamer_corner/README.md

 #### Client Goals

 * To be able to view the site on a range of device sizes.
-* To make it clear for potential clients what games and services the Cafe provides.
+* To make it clear for potential clients what services and activities the Cafe provides.
 * To make it easy for members to see upcoming events.
-* To allow people to be able to contact Gamer Corner Cafe for further informatin regarding services, events and offers.
+* To allow people to be able to contact Gamer Corner Cafe for further information regarding services, events and offers.

 #### First Time Visitor Goals